 Student Financial Services offers the following list of scholarship search sites and opportunities as a tool to help you pursue additional funding for your education.
 High School students should check with their counselor since they are considered a great resource.
 While most scholarships are offered to incoming freshmen who are beginning college, there are organizations that offer funds to upperclassmen or to graduate students as encouragement to pursue a degree that leads to a career in that field (for example, the large number of Science, Technology, Engineering, and Mathematics scholarships).

 Unlike applying for need-based university, state, or federal aid using just the FAFSA, finding and applying for scholarships requires much more time and effort on the part of the student.
-Based upon feedback from our students who've received outside scholarships, most used a “shotgun” approach by applying for as many scholarships as they could find.
+Based upon feedback from our students who've received outside scholarships, most take the approach of applying for as many scholarships as they could find.